 Who Is Responsible for the Website and Who Created the Content

 Your site needs to function properly across all platforms.
 Your links should work, your code should be clear, your content should be up-to-date, etc. This is where having a good knowledge of on-page SEO can really benefit you.
 Everything communicates.
 A poorly maintained site shows the users and the search engines that the owner or webmaster doesn’t care.
-Conversely, a well maintained site, with up-to-date content around the site’s topics will add value to the user and will make the search engines happy.
+Conversely, a well-maintained site, with up-to-date content around the site’s topics will add value to the user and will make the search engines happy.

 Make sure you can back up your claims.
-Don’t exaggerate or even put yourself in a position where it appears you are trying to deceive the users.
+Don’t exaggerate or put yourself in a position where it appears you are trying to deceive the users.
 A bad reputation alone can be enough to give your site a low rating.
 This is why reviews are important.
 Not fake reviews, but real ones.
 For businesses looking to generate reviews from their customers there is a great free tool from WhiteSpark that will help you create printable instructions for how to leave a Google review, on desktop and mobile.
 Check it out here.

 The reality is, bad reviews happen.
 You can’t please everyone.
 But having a bunch of fake “good” reviews can hurt you too.
 The best way to build a good reputation is to follow through on your promises.

-High Quality pages serve their purpose and are satisfying to the user.
+High-Quality pages serve their purpose and are satisfying to the user.
 In order to get a high rating, a page needs to have a least one of the following:

 In order to receive a high rating, a page must also have most of the following:

-At this point you should start to see the picture coming together.
+At this point, you should start to see the picture coming together.
 Google’s goal is to deliver the best results and the best experience to their end-user.
 People trust them and the results they deliver, so they are working hard each day to ensure that they back up that trust with action.
 As a marketer, website designer, SEO or just a website owner, you also need to take your site seriously if you want to earn better rankings.
-I realize some of the bullet points are vague so let’s break them down a little more to help make sure we can really get it.
+I realize some of the bullet points are vague so let’s break them down a little more to help make sure we really understand.

 The quality of the main content is one of the most important factors in determining Page Quality.
-No matter what category your site may fall under, high quality content takes a significant amount of time, expertise, talent and effort.
+No matter what category your site may fall under, high-quality content takes a significant amount of time, expertise, talent and effort.
 The amount of content required to earn a high quality rating depends on both the topic and the purpose of the page.
 The broader your topic the more content you need, the narrower your topic the less you will need.
-(This is why long tailed keyword optimization is a good idea.)
+(This is why long tail keyword optimization is a good idea.)

 Supplementary Content is Good, but Not a Must